rakshit-23/iiitb_usr/README.md

 </p>

-## 11. Steps for cloning the repository ubuntu
+## 11. Steps for cloning the repository in ubuntu
 To clone the repository and download the netlist files for simulation, enter the following commands in your terminal:
 ```
 $  sudo apt install git